fowluk/hello-goose/README.md

 *Hello Goose aims to provide a simple example application and manifest for every core buildpack so that you can see the differences between buildpack implementations and the languages used.
 We still need contributions for some buildpacks!*

-Pick your language of choice and follow the instructions in the README within that directory.
+See the application in action at https://hello-goose.cfapps.io or pick your language of choice and follow the instructions in the README within that directory.

 The application will provide a photo of a goose running in 3 container instances.
 It will also display the instance ID that served your request so that you can see the load balancing working and the container lifecycle when you work with the application.